1 large or 2 medium onions

-In a large frying pan, saute over medium heat
+In a pan (large enough to eventually hold the cooked pasta), saute over medium heat

 - 1 clove garlic, very finely minced